 You are also able to take a “skills quiz” and get verified for certain skills.
 These are really good to have on your profile.
 The quizzes aren’t easy – you have to know your stuff, so you’ve been warned.

-8. Get and Give Recommendations
+8. Get Recommendations

 Having people that you’ve worked with actually give you a recommendation is HUGE!
 Just click on “ask for a recommendation” and choose who you want to ask.